Skip to main content

 Organization Users

-Organizations in TSB and TSE are tied to an Identity Provider (IdP).
+Organizations are tied to an Identity Provider (IdP).
 Users and teams, representing the organizational structure, are periodically synchronized from the IdP you provide, in order to make them available for access policy configuration.

 Users, Teams and Roles